DiseaseOntology/DO.utils/README.md

 <!-- badges: end -->

-This R package provides a variety of functions used to support the operations of the Human Disease Ontology (DO; disease-ontology.org).

-Currently, the package provides for:
+`DO.utils` is an R package designed to support the operations of the Human Disease Ontology (DO; [disease-ontology.org](https://disease-ontology.org/)).
+Currently, the package supports 3 major areas of work:

-1. DO Managements/Analysis
+1. DO Management/Analysis
 2. DO Scientometrics
-3. Simplifying common R tasks (basic utilities)
+3. Simplifying common R tasks (general utilities)

 _It is very much a work in progress._ If you are interested in contributing, feel free to reach out.
+Please note that our goal is to make functions as broadly useful as possible.

 ## Installation